Skip to main content

 Positive reinforcement mechanics.
 Milestone recognition, wins acknowledged, progress made visible.
 Punitive or shame-based reminders are counterproductive and worth actively avoiding.

 Health and savings progress.
 Concrete, specific numbers updated in real time.
-"You've saved £47.20" is motivational in a way that "keep going" isn't.
+"You have saved £47.20" is motivational in a way that "keep going" is not.

 Judgment-free design around slips.
 An app that resets all your progress at a single cigarette is not built on the evidence for slip recovery.
-A slip is information, not a reset button.
+A slip is information, not a reset button, and tobacco dependence is a chronic condition that usually requires more than one attempt.

 Designed for craving moments.
 Accessible and simple enough to open and use in a three-to-five-minute craving window, not just during planned check-ins.